sm-akil/PharmacyManagementSystem/README.md

 * Delayed payments

-How to Develop a Pharmacy Management Software in 6 Steps ::pill:
+:pill:How to Develop a Pharmacy Management Software in 6 Steps :
 01. State the business goal.
 02. Write out your requirements.
 03. Listen to the users.